Runxin0503/Eateries-Essentials/README.md

 ### Data Storage
 - User data: `/app/data/users.json`
-- Hearts data: `/app/data/hearts.json`
+- User data: `/app/data/hearts.json`
 - Stored in Docker volume: `user_data`

 ## Usage Instructions

 1. **Navigation**
+   - Browse dining halls in a simple single-column layout
+   - Use date selector to view menus for different days
-   - Swipe left/right or use arrow keys to navigate between dining halls
+   - Use time selector to filter by currently open dining halls
-   - Click dots below cards to jump to specific halls
-   - Press spacebar to flip current card

 2. **Authentication**
    - Click profile button (top-right) to sign in
    - Enter your name to create an account
    - Device will remember you for future visits

-3. **Liking Items**
+3. **Adding Favorites**
-   - Must be signed in to heart items
+   - Must be signed in to favorite items
-   - Double-tap dining hall name/image to heart the dining hall
+   - Double-tap dining halls to add them to your favorites
-   - Double-tap menu items to heart specific foods
-   - Hearts are saved and persist across sessions
+   - Favorites are saved and persist across sessions

 4. **Sign Out**
    - Click profile button and then "Sign Out"
    - Removes your data from this device
-   - You'll need to sign in again to access hearts
+   - You'll need to sign in again to access favorites

 ## Contributing